Arthur-Conan-Dog/just-javascript-algorithms/binary-search.md

 ### [Missing Element in Sorted Array](https://leetcode.com/problems/missing-element-in-sorted-array/)

-Given a list of n-1 integers and these integers are in the range of 1 to n.
+Given a sorted list of n-1 integers and these integers are in the range of 1 to n.
 There are no duplicates in list.
 One of the integers is missing in the list.
-Write an efficient code to find the missing integer.
+Find the missing integer.

-eg:

-Input : arr[] = [1, 2, 3, 4, 6, 7, 8]
-Output : 5

-Input : arr[] = [1, 2, 3, 4, 5, 6, 8, 9]
-Output : 7

-思路：找到满足 arr[index] - 1 !== index 子序列的最左侧边界。
+找到满足 arr[index] !== index + 1 子序列的最左侧边界。

 ```js
 function findMissingElement(arr) {